Get in Touch

 Determination of Zero Error:

-If the zero of main scale coincides with zero of Vernier scale when jaws C and D are brought in contact with each other, then the instrument is free from error as shown in fig. 1.2.
-But in actual practice it is never so.
-Due to wear and tear of jaws and sometimes due to manufacturing defects the zero mark of the Vernier scale does not coincide with zero of main scale.
-It gives rise to an error called zero error.
+If the zero mark on the main scale coincides with the zero mark on the Vernier scale when jaws C and D are brought in contact with each other, then the instrument is free from zero error as shown in fig. 1.2.
+However, it is never so.
+Because of wear and tear of the jaws or due to manufacturing defects, the zero mark on the Vernier scale does not coincide with the zero mark on the main scale.
+This gives rise to zero error.
 Zero error can be positive or negative.

 vernier-caliper-1.png